ricber/digital-agriculture-datasets/README.md

 - **The ACRE Crop-Weed Dataset**: https://zenodo.org/records/8102217
 - **ROSE Challenge dataset**: Crop-weed dataset with images collected in different years by different robots - https://www.challenge-rose.fr/en/dataset-download/
 - **MinneApple: A Benchmark Dataset for Apple Detection and Segmentation**: https://github.com/nicolaihaeni/MinneApple
+- **The CropAndWeed Dataset: A Multi-Modal Learning Approach for Efficient Crop and Weed Manipulation**: 8k high-quality images and about 112k annotated plant instances.
+In addition to bounding boxes, segmentation masks and stem positions, annotations include a fine-grained classification into 16 crop and 58 weed species, as well as extensive meta-annotations of relevant environmental and recording parameters - https://github.com/cropandweed/cropandweed-dataset/tree/main

 ## Tracking
 - **Dataset on UAV RGB videos acquired over a vineyard including bunch labels for object detection and tracking**: https://www.sciencedirect.com/science/article/pii/S2352340922010514